PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-We'll do a quick restart of our IIS to ensure everything is up to speed.
+9) I use the restart option in IIS to ensure everything is up to speed.
 </p>
 <p>
 <img src=https://i.imgur.com/6BBJ2g9.png/>